Sustainability interventions in nursing wards

 Intervention

-Reduce the frequency of changing IV lines from once every four days to once every seven days.
+Reduce the frequency of changing infusion lines from once every four days to once every seven days.

-Exclusion: Lines used for the administration of total parenteral nutrition (TPN), blood, propofol, and cytostatics are excluded from this intervention due to different guidelines.
+Exclusion: Lines used to administer total parenteral nutrition (TPV), blood, propofol and cytostatics are excluded from this intervention due to other guidelines.

 Environmental impact